Who Evaluates AI's Social Impacts? Mapping Coverage and Gaps in First and Third Party Evaluations: Limitations and Future Work

 \section{Limitations and Future Work}

 Our study has methodological constraints that limit generalizability.
 Our interview sample was small and not representative of smaller organizations and global majority countries.
+In particular, response rates from regions outside Europe and North America were substantially lower, and because the vast majority of currently deployed foundation models are developed in these two regions, it is more difficult to obtain a regionally diverse sample of interviewees who meet our criteria.
 Due to our sampling strategy for model providers, this bias may extend to our empirical analysis.
 We assessed only the presence of social impact reporting, not the methodological soundness or adequacy of reported evaluations.
+Because meaningful assessment of evaluation quality is impossible without adequate information disclosure, our paper focuses on establishing this baseline transparency as a necessary foundation for future work on evaluation validity, robustness, and adequacy.
 We also examined a non-exhaustive set of categories, potentially missing under-reported subdomains that may be similarly neglected and harder to quantify.
-Future work could define good and optimal evaluations within each dimension and establish adequacy criteria (cf. \citet{betterbench}, \citet{salaudeen2025measurement}), including identifying appropriate decision-makers (\citet{raji2020closing}).
+Future work could define good and optimal evaluations within each dimension and establish adequacy criteria (cf. \citet{reuel2024betterbench}, \citet{salaudeen2025measurement}), including identifying appropriate decision-makers (\citet{raji2020closing}).
 Research could also link base-system propensities to societal impacts, analyze categories more granularly, and develop standardized evaluation templates and reporting frameworks.